env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 ```
 $ python bot.py
-You: should the Canadian government apologize for residental schools
+You: should the Canadian government apologize for residential schools
 AI: Sorry, I can't assist with that.

-You: should the Canadian government apologize for residental schools
+You: should the Canadian government apologize for residential schools
 AI: Sorry, I can't answer questions about politics.
 My primary purpose is to provide assistance with general knowledge and non-political inquiries.
 If you have any other questions, please feel free to ask.

-You: should the Canadian government apologize for residental schools
+You: should the Canadian government apologize for residential schools
 AI: As an AI language model, I do not have personal opinions or beliefs, but I can provide information based on widely recognized standards for addressing government accountability.

 Residential schools are educational institutions that serve students aged 6 to 12 years old.
 The government of Canada is responsible for the education of its citizens.
 It is the responsibility of the government to ensure that children receive a proper education, which includes providing an educational environment that is safe, clean, and free from violence.